HeroBrine1st/trixnity-bridge/generic-repository-double-puppeted/README.md

 This is a generic repository implementation for double-puppeted (non-personal) bridges.
 It uses `kotlinx.serialization` to convert generic IDs to String and back.

-Currently, this implementation doesn't support adding actors programmatically.
-Also, untested.
+Currently, this implementation is limited:

+- No support for programmatic actor provision
+- Violates idempotency contract
+- Untested

 # Usage